 Other Government Benefits: If applicants already benefit from programs like NSFAS or UIF, they may not qualify for the R350 grant.

 Age Restrictions: The R350 grant is specifically designed for individuals aged between 18 and 60.
-Applicants outside this age range do not meet the eligibility criteria and may face rejection.
+Applicants outside this age range must meet the eligibility criteria and may face rejection.

 Fraudulent Activity: Applications associated with fraudulent activities or individuals registered as fraud perpetrators may be declined.

-Employment and Income Tax Contributions: If the applicant has been employed and has made income tax contributions, the application may be declined.
+Employment and Income Tax Contributions: The application may be declined if the applicant has been employed and has made income tax contributions.

 Discrepancies with the Department of Home Affairs’ Records: If the personal details provided do not match the Department of Home Affairs records, the application may be declined.